xnt/xnt/README.md

 I'm convinced that software and technology's impact continues to be a net possitive in the world.
 But we can always do more, and do better.

-I'd be more than happy to chat about ways in which you think we could make the world a better place with them: either just to chat, as an advisor, or in a pro-bono kind of thing (recruiters: I'm not interested in another full-time-ish opportunity, unless it's an **extremely** good deal for both of us and in all dimensions).
+I'd be more than happy to chat about ways in which you think we could make the world a better place with them: either just to chat, as an advisor, or in a pro-bono kind of thing (dear recruiters: I'm not interested in another full-time-ish opportunity, unless it's an **extremely** good deal for both of us and in all dimensions, and even then moving to the States would be a hard stop: no).

 Reach out via: